 To address this barrier through the On-Farm IoT Trial, Agriculture Victoria has tested the AgTech market to discover on-farm IoT solutions and develop the Catalogue of Apps & Devices for the trial.

-Farmers taking part in the trial will receive specialised support from Agriculture Victoria’s Industry Technology Coordinators to select IoT solutions from the catalogue that match their on-farm needs.
+Farmers taking part in the trial can access specialised support from Agriculture Victoria’s Industry Technology Coordinators to select IoT solutions from the approved suppliers that match their on-farm needs.

 I am an IoT technology provider and I missed out on the Request for Proposal process.
 Can I still be involved in the On-Farm IoT Trial?

 The department is not currently seeking further proposals from suppliers of IoT technology, software applications or devices for the On-Farm IoT Trial.

 The trial is delivering increased IoT network connectivity across the four trial regions and this will provide broader opportunities for digital uptake across these regions.
 IoT technology providers and their customers will be able to benefit from increased network connectivity being delivered under the trial even if they are not participating in the trial.

 If you would like to receive updates on future digital agriculture opportunities please subscribe to our enewsletter.

 What if farmers know what technology they want to invest in, but it isn’t in the catalogue?